AIS-data/WPE_fishing_fleet/README.md

 The second method **"Activity of fishing fleet"** (call timeFishingActivity in code), measures the total time spent by fishing vessels at sea over a specified period.
 As a result, we get the time expressed in seconds and hours for fishing vessels for which the defined port is the home port.

 The third method **"Traffic of fishing fleet"** (call processing and checkDraught in code), measures the parameters of movement for active fishing fleet by port selected.
 As a result, we get the average draught, max min speed, max min longitude and latitude and all distance traveled group by fishing vessels (MMSI numers).

+For the purpose of analyzing and obtaining the parameters of the movement of individual active fishing vessels (by selecting the MMSI number), the code -> **FF_analysis_fishing_activity.scala**

 During the process, statistics are also generated based on the fishing fleet register, e.g. potential fishing by ports -> **FF_registry_statistics.scala**